ahl27/ahl27.github.io/_posts/2022-12-21-SIXTH_serial.md

   - Forth
 ---

 I've been posting about [creating a Forth interpreter for a 65c02](https://www.ahl27.com/posts/2022/12/SIXTHp1/), and at this point I'm pretty close to something that could be tested.
-However, I still need one more piece of infrastructure before I can begin writing and testing my Forth interpreter: some way to get and display user input.
+However, I still need one more piece of infrastructure before I can begin writing and testing my Forth interpreter: some way to communicate with a user.

-My 6502 build includes a 65c22 VIA and 65c11 ACIA for general I/O and serial connections, respectively.
+My 6502 build includes a 65C22 VIA and 65C11 ACIA for general I/O and serial connections, respectively.
 The first step was to write some way to receive data over a serial connection.
 I found the datasheet at [this link](https://www.princeton.edu/~mae412/HANDOUTS/Datasheets/6551_acia.pdf), and started to figure out how to get my computer to interact with the world around it.

 Serial Connections
 ---------------